nus-cs2103-AY2425S1/ip/docs/README.md

 3. Open a terminal.
 4. From your home directory, navigate to the `Downloads` folder using the `cd` command in the terminal (e.g. `cd Downloads`).
 5. Run the command `java -jar juno.jar`.
 A GUI similar to the one provided above under **Product User Interface** should appear.
 6. You can now use Juno!
-Full list of features os Juno are included below.
+Full list of features of Juno are included below.

 ## Features